Use the SLIDEY THING to investigate the effects of poaching and climate change.

 The fate of the orangutan is directly linked to deforestation in its native lands of Sumatra and Borneo.
 Much of this is done to make way for palm trees to provide cheap palm oil for use in processed foods.
 Orangutans are listed as critically endangered.

 Forests are cleared with fire, which the slow-moving apes aren’t able to escape.
 Thousands of orangutans are thought to have burned to death as a result.
 Read more here.

 Slightly larger than a domestic cat with a bear-like body, the red panda is a very skillful and acrobatic animal that predominantly stays in trees.
 Almost 50% of the red panda’s habitat is in the eastern Himalayas.

 The main threat to red pandas, which are classified as vulnerable, is being caught in traps set for other animals.
 Read more here.

 6. Snow leopard

-The snow leopard’s powerful build allows it to scale great steep slopes with ease.
-To leap six times the length of its body.
+The snow leopard’s powerful build allows it to scale great steep slopes with ease, and to leap six times the length of its body.

 Loss of habitat as a result of climate change is the greatest long-term threat to snow leopards.
-Up to 30% of the snow leopard habitat in their native Himalayas is under threat. they're listed as endangered.
+Up to 30% of the snow leopard habitat in their native Himalayas is under threat.
+They are listed as endangered.
 Read more here.

-Chimps, which are native to the forests of central Africa, are highly social animals.
-Our closest cousins – we share about 98% of our genes with them.
-Due to population decline, they're classified as endangered.
+Chimps, which are native to the forests of central Africa, are highly social animals, and our closest cousins – we share about 98% of our genes with them.
+Due to population decline, they are classified as endangered.